 The characteristics of existing (pre-TSI) overhead power supply are detailed in Appendix E. Please note that minimum contact wire height for Fl60 electrification is 4910 mm above rail level whereas Appendix E incorrectly defines it as 4920 mm.
 (1066)

-Germany and Sweden provide a 15 kV AC 16 2/3 Hz overhead power supply.
+Germany provide a 15 kV AC 16 2/3 Hz overhead power supply.
 (103)

 A voltage changeover system is required to avoid any delays when crossing borders.
 (107b) Please note that the changeover for overhead power supply may be located in a different position to the changeover for train control.